 The seahorse is a distinctive sea creature that has both gentle & graceful characteristics, those that mirror that of the multiple ethnic and cultural identities of Miri who live in peace and harmony.
 A seahorse figures also sits very well with projecting an image of a serene seaside coastal city with beautiful coral reefs as a diving haven and resort paradise, which it is.
+This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 The mascots have names; MiMi and RiRi, and this is why in Miri the seahorse sculptures are almost always in pairs.

 The Seahorse as a mascot was proposed by the former Sarawak chief minister and introduced during "I love Miri campaign" in 1994.